 "Maybe my biggest crime is knowing my value."

-Our former foreign minister - she announced her retirement last month - managed to thrive in the notorious boys club that is Australian politics, all while retaining her striking feminine style.
+Our former foreign minister - who announced her retirement in 2019 - managed to thrive in the notorious boys club that is Australian politics, all while retaining her striking feminine style.

 Julie is best known for her expert handling of the MH317 crash crisis, and for managing Australia's difficult relationship with China.